jonnybateman/Spring-Boot-Rest-API-Demo/README.md

 }
 ```

 Should an error occur or a bad request was sent the response will be in the same format detailing the error.
-The array attribute will of course be empty.
+The array attribute will of course be empty or null.